 Public transport can be a real novelty for kids, who spend much of their time travelling in Mum or Dad’s car.
 Young children will delight in a train ride or trip on a bus.
+Jump on the Perth CAT bus with kids!
 The Perth CAT busses are a quick and easy way of getting around the city, when little legs get weary or just to see a bit more of what the CBD and Northbridge have to offer.

 Jump on and off the free CAT (Central Area Transit) busses at their dedicated stops all around Perth.
 Kids can answer their own “When will the bus be here?” question by pressing the big button and having the voice tell them how many minutes away the next CAT is.
 The busses are also pram friendly and have priority seating.